Adrianlov/Memory-Game-Project/README.md

 Restart Button - Clicking the restart button triggers the game to reload.

-Sounds - I've created the main music for the game and the sound effects for the You Lose page and You Win page to keep the user more engaged in the game.
+Sounds - I've created the main music for the game and the sound effects for the Try Again page and You Win page to keep the user more engaged in the game.

-Keeping count of clicks - The clicks are being counted and displayed on You Lose page and You Win page for the user to know how many clicks he as made.

 Timer - When the game starts a timer is set so that the player is more engaged in the game.